 The mural is located at halfway point of a staircase, so that those that trek up the stairs and take a break have a nice scenery to gaze at (there are a ton of stairs).
 But it also serves as a nice logo to introduce the TCG floor of the store.

-Day "1"
+Session "1"

 So, this isn't actually day 1.
 We had to put a primer layer down first, but it's the most notable first step with some progress on it.